braincellss/more-info-about-me-/README.md

 pls do not copy my skins ( hid/block/unfriend freely)

- like jokes, but please don't take it  too far...
+ like jokes, but please don't take it  too far...(´･ω･`)

-  overthink so sory..(´･ω･`)

 If I did something wrong, please whisper to me so I can fix  what was wrong